hanusri/Multi-dimensional-Search/readMe.txt

 Long Project 4
 -------
-The project is to implement Multi-dimensional search using multiple efficient data structures on a store of items.
+This project is to implement Multi-dimensional search using multiple efficient data structures on a store of items.